Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The struggle between doing a quality show and watering it down lent a schizoid flavor to the show.
 You would, for instance, have the angsty and adult Raven plot arc, and in the middle there would be an episode featuring that Bat-Mite ripoff.

 Its successor Young Justice, while having little to do with its namesake comic, has a much more mature feel.
 Real guns are frequently used (although lasers are also shown), there are fairly complex running storylines, innuendo-laced jokes are made, characters are killed, and there are also allusions to real world political situations such as in North Korea and the Middle East (albeit with obvious stand-ins).
-It's made all the more baffling since the series is currently aired on Saturday Mornings rather than a prime time slot, where more adult-oriented content like The Clone Wars is usually placed on Cartoon Network.
+It's made all the more baffling since the series was aired on Saturday mornings rather than a prime time slot, where more adult-oriented content like The Clone Wars was usually placed on Cartoon Network.

 A similar occurrence took place to a much greater extent, especially in the later seasons, of Static Shock.
 The Milestone Comic on which it is based can be best described as an Amazing Spider-Man with a black hero, twice as much angst, and 10 times more contemporary content (sex, gay-bashing and visual gang warfare were but a few of the series's recurring focal points).
 While the beginning of the animated series is close enough to its source material, it became more and more child-oriented as time went on.
 Family-Friendly Firearms was in full effect by the middle of the series even though real guns were seen and used in the series' premiere.
 There is another example of a non-laser gun when a bullied kid steals his father's gun with the intention to kill his tormentor; he ends up being knocked to the ground by some students with the gun going off and hitting his friend Richie in the leg.
 Richie doesn't bleed, but you can tell he is in serious pain.
 Later on, we find out he could've died if the bullet struck any higher.